bobbyjim/x16-corewar/README.md

 ref: https://corewar.co.uk/standards/cwg.txt - 1984
 ref: https://corewar.co.uk/madtutor.txt - 1986 and 1988

+# THE MEMORY CELL

+The memory cell is a 4 byte C struct, vaguely reminiscent of Lua opcodes:

+    opcode:     4 bits
+    a-mode:     2 bits
+    b-mode:     2 bits
+    a operand: 12 bits
+    b operand: 12 bits

+The operand size (signed 12 bits) limits the max core size to 4096 cells.
+I set the value at 4056 cells, and each cell is 4 bytes, so core memory is 16,224 bytes.

 # ARCHITECTURE

-The ARENA is the memory area; it represents a chunk of contiguous bytes.
+The ARENA or CORE is the memory area; it represents a chunk of contiguous memory cells.
 This memory area is circular (i.e. it wraps around), so that there is no absolute position available to programs running there.
 Because of this, all code is written using relative addressing.

  Address+0 is the current instruction.

  Address-1 was the previous instruction.

  Address+1 is the next instruction.

 Each instruction occupies a single location in the ARENA.
 There are no registers available for programs; all